lkosiorowski/test-challenge/ui-tests/README.md

 - `nvm use`
 - `npm install`

-**Important:** Tests require 'backend' application from 'Hopin-Exam-QE' to be up and running.
+**Important:** Tests require 'backend' and 'frontend' application from 'Hopin-Exam-QE' to be up and running.

 ### Running tests

-- `npm run test:api`
+- `npm run test:ui`